How It Works¶

 install.sh |

-One-click installer: checks/installs memsearch, copies skill, generates hooks.json with matcher field, enables experimental hooks feature flag. |
+One-click installer: checks/installs memsearch, copies the skill, installs or updates memsearch hook entries in hooks.json, and enables the experimental hooks feature flag. |

 parse-rollout.sh |